molqzone/PhysicsLab/README.md

 ## ✨ Adding a New Experiment

 The project is designed to be easily extensible.
-To add a new experiment (e.g., "ViscosityMeasurement"), follow these steps:
+To add a new experiment (e.g., "NewExperiment"):

-1.  **Add Raw Data**
+1.  **Add Raw Data:**
-    Create a new directory for your experiment inside `data/raw/` and place your source data file(s) there.
-    * Example: `data/raw/viscosity_measurement/fall_times.csv`

-2.  **Create the Logic Module**
+    Place your raw data file(s) in a new directory: `data/raw/new_experiment/`.

+2.  **Add Core Logic:**
-    Create a new Python file inside the `src/physicslab/experiments/` directory.
-This file will contain all the specific calculations and plotting functions for this new experiment.
+    Create a new Python file for its specific logic: `src/physicslab/experiments/new_experiment.py`.
+Place your analysis and plotting functions here.
-    * Example: `src/physicslab/experiments/viscosity_measurement.py`

-3.  **Create the Driver Script**
+3.  **Create a Driver Script:**
-    The easiest way is to copy an existing script from the `scripts/` directory and modify it.
-    * Copy `scripts/process_thermal_resistor.py` to `scripts/process_viscosity_measurement.py`.
-    * Inside the new script, change the `import` statements to pull functions from your new logic module (e.g., `from physicslab.experiments.viscosity_measurement import ...`).
+    Copy an existing script from the `scripts/` directory and rename it to `scripts/process_new_experiment.py`.
+Modify the script to import and call the functions from your new logic file.
-    * Update the file paths at the top of the script to point to the correct data and output directories.

-4.  **Run the New Analysis**
-    You can now run the complete workflow for your new experiment with a single command:
+4.  **Run!**
     ```bash
-    pdm run python scripts/process_viscosity_measurement.py
+    pdm run python scripts/process_new_experiment.py
     ```

 ## 🛠️ Tools Used